autumn-info-442a/Team-Doctors/architecture.md

 ## SurveyController Stubs
 ```
+// Populates local state with survey questions and survey question fields
+function getSurveyQuestions() {
+	// Sets initial local state to survey questions with information on whether it has a next button, submit button, and back button.
+	// Sets response as empty initally for each survey question.
+}

+// Returns the current survey question
+function getCurrentQuestion() {
+	return surveyQuestion;
+}

 // Stores the given response to the given survey question and moves to the next surveyQuestion
 function goNextSurveyQuestion(response) {
 	surveyQuestion = getCurrentQuestion();